FahmidulHaquee/21-blackjack/README.md

 - If the dealer achieves a score of less than 16, the dealer will hit and draw another card.
   - If the dealer's score is still less than 16, the dealer will hit, and vice versa.
   - If the dealer's score is exactly 21, their turn will automatically end.
-  - If the dealer's score ex
+  - If the dealer's score exceeds 21, the dealer loses and the player wins.

 ### Functional vs Object-oriented Programming

+## Next Steps

+- Implement multiple rounds and keep track of score
+- Register a user
+- Leaderboard system
+- Add money to gamble
+- Make the game appear more visual
+- Create a react web application based on this

 ## License

-The license for this project can be found [here](https://github.com/FahmidulHaquee/Blackjack-Game/blob/main/LICENSE)
+The license for this project can be found [here](https://github.com/FahmidulHaquee/Blackjack-Game/blob/main/LICENSE).

 ## Contact

-Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/)
+Please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/fahmidul-haque-b7a96b123/) with any questions.